Serbia, order of White Eagle, Order of Milosh the Great, Order of Takovo, Order of St Sava, Order of Karageorge, Order of Natalie, Serbian medals.

 Serbia Order of Saint Sava 4th class (Officer) of the Order

-NEW!
 Order of Saint Sava 4th class (Officer) of the Order.
 Silver gilt, all original including fatigued ribbon (Swiss made ribbons featured typically 'weak weave and could not take much wear).
 Blue enamels on obverse's center disk's ribband with considerable chipping, small chip to reverse center ribbona at 6 o'clock position.
 Most definitely manufactured by Swiss firm of Huguenin, Freres & Co.
 Majority of gilt remaining.
 Handsome award.
 3rd type (blue/green robes of the Saint).
 43mm wide.
 Good quality, multi part construction.
-Item # Ser-34 (230)
+Item # Ser-34 *SOLD*

 *SOLD*